 One of the most common ways that Ransomware enters systems is through phishing or spam emails.

-Scarily phishing is one of the easiest ways for a cybercriminal to access your sensitive data and has been estimated to cost US businesses alone $5bn a year!
+Scarily phishing is one of the easiest ways for a cybercriminal to access your sensitive data.
+It has been estimated to cost US businesses alone $5bn a year!
 Originally just focussed on emails, phishing methods have now spread across social media, messaging services and apps.
 Essentially a phishing message is one where you are asked to input sensitive information to access a website.
-Usually they target bank or credit card information, but phishing can also be used to gather passwords.
+Usually, they target bank or credit card information, but phishing can also be used to gather passwords.

 While none of us are completely immune to phishing, there are a couple of basic rules to remember which can help you to stay protected.
 Large organisations will always include your name or a part of your account number in their emails.
 Don’t click on any links that come from a source that doesn’t directly address you and if you are in doubt contact the company by phone or through the information on their website.